ENROLL

 The PrivateID® Session API leverages state-of-the-art, patented homomorphic tokenization and advanced authentication mechanisms to ensure that raw biometric data is never transmitted or stored.
 All interactions are cryptographically bound using a combination of an API key (for billing only) and robust client credentials (clientID/clientSecret or SLC).
-This section details the machine-to-machine authentication infrastructure and the REGISTER operation for secure facial biometric enrollment.
+This section details the machine-to-machine authentication infrastructure and the ENROLL operation for secure facial biometric enrollment.

 Overview